Celayix Home » How to Prevent Workplace Violence in Healthcare

 Recognizing workplace violence as a safety and health threat is a critical first step toward successful management leadership.
 Managers of healthcare facilities can show their commitment to reducing workplace violence by:

-• Creating violence prevention programmes with well-defined aims and objectives
+1. Creating violence prevention programs with well-defined aims and objectives.

-• Appointing leaders who have received adequate training to facilitate the programme
+3. Appointing leaders who have received adequate training to facilitate the program.

-• Providing continuing assistance to guarantee the program’s success
+4. Providing continuing assistance to guarantee the program’s success.

-Employees (who have firsthand knowledge of difficulties that occur in the workplace) should be included in all phases of the programme; employees should be encouraged to report concerns and offer feedback without fear of retaliation.
+All program phases should include employees (who have firsthand knowledge of workplace difficulties).
+They should be encouraged to report concerns and offer feedback without fear of retaliation.

 Workplace Analysis and Hazard Identification